 Our curriculum provides you a broad liberal arts background and basic training in the principles of technical communication.
 This is reflected in the wide range of courses we offer.

 A unique feature of the curriculum is the completion of a client-based classroom project.
 This allows you to collaborate professionally with customers and other colleagues.
 Past projects have included:

 Among the Department of Linguistics and Technical Communication's facilities are the Technical Communications Lab and the Writing Lab.
 The Technical Communications Lab is equipped with the technology and software needed to complete course work.
 Lab staff can also help you learn word-processing and graphics applications required for technical and business documents.
 The Writing Lab offers free tutoring to all students in all disciplines.

 The Linguistics and Technical Communication Colloquium Series provides you opportunities to meet top researchers in the field and gain new perspectives.

 Our faculty members are outstanding teachers with diverse backgrounds.
 They have years of experience as writers, editors, creative directors and consultants for various companies and organizations.
 Many are also active participants in professional organizations such as the Society for Technical Communication and the Association of Teachers of Technical Writing.

 Internship and job opportunities abound because of the university's location.
 The Dallas-Fort Worth region employs the sixth most technical writers in the nation.

 The department is a pioneer in its area because of the interdisciplinary approach to linguistics and technical communication.
 This enables you to immerse yourself in the study of language and understand its structure, use, design and application.

-In addition to the university’s core curriculum, you will complete 36 semester hours of required courses and specialized electives.
+In addition to the university's core curriculum, you'll complete 36 credit hours of required courses and specialized electives.
 Courses focus on: